gabeochoa/pharmasea/progression_tree.md

 Some upgrade ideas:

+ddr
+(i had actually built a ton of this but im bad at git so its gone now :( ) The idea is that there is an upgrade where it adds a new trigger area to the store one player can stand on it and play a rhythm game. based on their score they will get a discount on their next purchase. you can only play once per store round. originally i was going to make it a UI based but it might actually be simpler for me to make it diagetic like the piano in Big.
+- do we care about other players being able to see?
+- do we want other players to be able to help? (i think we should not let them)
+- doing it diagetically means custom entity type
+- hit 100% of notes get 100% of discount? or 5 notes get 20% off for each?
+- how to handle hitting iwhen too far away, is that a partial point etc?
+- pointer for direction vs timing

 five finger discount
 dont mind if i do
 (customers sometimes will steal bottles from behind the bar)